 Know Your Goals

 For starters, don’t make any decisions before first working out exactly what your career goals are.
-Know the reasons why you want to enroll in an IT course and how you want to use the knowledge and skills you build up during your studies, not to mention the qualification you receive, to propel your career forward.
+Know the reasons why you want to enrol in an IT course and how you want to use the knowledge and skills you build up during your studies, not to mention the qualification you receive, to propel your career forward.
 Doing this can help you narrow down choices as some will be more related to your goals than others.

 Also, ensure you’re focused on your own personal goals and aren’t being pushed into a course by family members or others.
 There’s no point completing a study program because you thought you should or because it seemed like it would be good on your resume.
 When this happens, you’ll likely discover you’re not actually interested in working in that particular field anyhow.